 Avon Reservoir & Dam Walk: Easy – 2-3 Hours

 Incorporating Black Tor and Shipley Tor.
 Avon Dam was built in 1957 and the service road that was laid to gain access to this construction has left an exceptionally easy way on to the moors.
+One of the easier Dartmoor walks

 Cheese Wring walk (Bodmin Moor): 3-4 Hours

 Incorporating; Minions (Nr.
 St Cleer) – Hurlers Stone Circles – Cheese Wring – Bronze Age mining, settlements & burial chambers – 19th Century Tin and Copper Mining.
 Another easily accessible walk with options to meander through some remarkable landmarks.
 A place to revisit throughout the seasons.
+Not one of the genuine Dartmoor walk but worthy of inclusion in this guide.

 Feather Tor walk (B3357): 2 hours